 C.D.
 Bales: Now, see, I like it when they give astronomical objects names, you know, like "Andromeda" and "Saturn" and "Sea of Tranquility."
 This whole numbering thing is just too boring for us civilians.

 Roxanne Kowalski: Do you know how many objects are up there?

 C.D.
 Bales: Well, I know it's over fifty.

 C.D.
 Bales: [C.D is helping Roxanne move her extremely heavy telescope up a huge flight of stairs at the back of her house] You know, my aunt once knitted one of these, it was a lot lighter.

-Andy: [wearing boxing gloves, as Ralston tries to revive an unconscious Jerry] Hey, he owes me twenty bucks.
+Andy: [wearing boxing gloves, as Ralston tries to revive an unconscious Jerry] Hey, he owes me fifty bucks.

 Ralston: You animal.

 Dixie: What can you sit on, sleep on, and brush your teeth with?